-Staff (paid / unpaid) will be responsible for completing the incident report form (in this location).
-This is for recording concerns / allegations of abuse, harm and neglect and the person who receives the allegation or has the concern should complete the proforma.
+Staff (paid / unpaid) will be responsible for completing the Safeguarding Concern Log (https://forms.office.com/e/mH574rns35).
+This is for recording concerns / allegations of abuse, harm and neglect and the person who receives the allegation or has the concern should complete the form.

-Access to those records needs to be limited to people in named roles who either need to know about the information in those records and/or who manage the records/files.
+Access to those records needs is limited to the Designated Safeguarding Leads who need to know about the information in those records and who manage the records.